Frequently Asked Questions

 - Physician assistants

 Mercy is here to assist you in selecting a PCP to fit your personal needs.
-If you need help with researching and learning more about PCPs that fit your needs, please call our Boeing Concierge Center at 844-885-4400 or visit the online provider directory on this website.
+If you need help with researching and learning more about PCPs that fit your needs, please visit the online provider directory on this website.

 No, although you might wish to ask your PCP to recommend a specialist who is best suited to meet your needs.
 And please note that in order to receive the highest level of coverage, the specialist you see should be part of Mercy Health Alliance.